 Andrew has a keen interest in all aspects of poetry and writes extensively on the subject.
 His poems are published online and in print.

-She will marry another man who offers her material wealth and a nice ring, but inside she's still a brokenhearted woman.
-Her true love lies cold in the grave, and in reality she's in a kind of limbo, unsure if true happiness is hers.
+She will marry another man who offers her material wealth and a nice ring, but inside, she's still a brokenhearted woman.
+Her true love lies cold in the grave, and in reality, she's in a kind of in a limbo, unsure if true happiness is hers.

 The overall tone is that of subdued uncertainty which borders on anxiety.
 The first-person voice—Poe seldom, if ever, wrote poems from a female's perspective—gradually moves in mood from a quiet contentedness to puzzling unease.
 The final stanza focuses on her deceased former love, whether or not he's happy in the hereafter.

 - In summary, the woman repeatedly tries to convince herself that she is 'happy now'—with her new wealthy husband, with the idea of marriage, with her wedding ring.
 But deep down she isn't fully committed to the present and the future—she's wrapped up with her former lover and he's dead, though still able to influence her.